Unfold your camera experience

 }

-1. Now, build and run the app.
+1. Build and run the app.
 If you then unfold your device and tap on the rear display button, you are prompted with a message like this:

 6. Implement the Tabletop mode